 Many children diagnosed with autism have a difficult time performing primary daily functions like dressing themselves, eating, and playing.
 In some cases having trouble communicating can be a concern as well.
-When this is the case, an occupational therapy program can address these issues.
+When this is the case, our occupational therapy program can help address these issues.

-Occupational therapy can also be a useful tool in reducing the problematic behaviors that often accompany the condition.
+Occupational therapy can also be a valuable tool in reducing the problematic behaviors that often accompany being diagnosed with autism.
 By teaching coping and problem-solving skills, our occupational therapists can help to reduce meltdowns, tantrums, and self-injurious behaviors.

 What Is Occupational Therapy for Children Diagnosed with Autism?

 Occupational therapy, as it applies to aba therapy, is a type of therapy that helps children with physical, developmental, and mental health conditions.
 It can allow them more effectively participate in daily activities and interact socially.
-It can also help children to develop the skills they need to be successful in school and in their future lives.
+Additionally, occupational therapy and aba therapy can help your child develop the necessary skills to navigate elementary school and their future lives successfully.

 An occupational therapy program can help your child with many different skills, including:

 - Social skills

 - Motor skills

 - Activities of daily living (e.g., dressing, eating, toileting, grooming)